El Jueves: 2019 Dalas complaint

 In December 2019 Spanish YouTuber Dalas Review uploaded a twenty-minute video discussing the complaint he filed against El Jueves for libel upon some 2018 cartoons by artist Irene Márquez in which he was branded a "pedophile, macho, retrograde, and stupid".
 One of them portrayed Dalas filming himself while masturbating with his penis in hand.
 Dalas was also featured in a special issue of El Jueves commemorating the greatest "Douchebags of 2018".
 El Jueves director Guille Martínez-Vela speaking for newspaper 20 minutos said the lawsuit was baseless and defended the magazine's posture invoking animus iocandi, a Latin locution used in law meaning "intended as a joke" (later said complaint was archived).
-In May 2021, the magazine published an article titled "La basura mental de Dalas Review" and other article where several Spanish youtubers and streamers were portrayed, including Dalas.
+In May 2021, the magazine published an article titled "La basura mental de Dalas Review" ["The mental garbage of Review's Dalas Review"] and other articles where several Spanish youtubers and streamers were portrayed, including Dalas.